vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 Signatures of hook functions might be different per integration.
 :::

-### Why some integrations have a mock for VsfPaymentProvider?
+### Why some integrations have a mocked VsfPaymentProvider?
 There are eCommerce backends which do not provide any payment methods out-of-the-box, e.g. commercetools.
 For these, we provide mocked component to let user go through the whole checkout.
 We are using external providers with dedicated VsfPaymentProvider for them.
 One example is a [Checkout.com integration](https://github.com/vuestorefront/checkout-com).

 ## Order